bbauska/ETs-and-Science/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Key Takeaways</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>McDonald’s Credibility: He was a respected atmospheric physicist with a legitimate scientific
+<p><b>McDonald’s Credibility:</b> He was a respected atmospheric physicist with a legitimate scientific
 background, making his involvement in UFO research stand out in contrast to other researchers who lacked formal scientific credentials.</p>